 Well that doesn’t sound like a secret does it?
 But, here’s the thing.
 Many people wake up in the morning, and they aren’t hungry, but they hear all this hype about breakfast being the most important meal of the day.
 Did you know that they are referring to breakfast being at least 12 hours from your last meal?
 Your body actually needs that time to fast and rest.
 Many of us eat late, around 8 or 9, then the kids and babies have us up early, so we eat before our bodies are ready.
 Fasting is good for your body.
 It allows your body to actually repair, detox and eat the damaged cells!

-If you aren’t sure how to eat nutrient-dense, grab this FREE 14-day, clean eating challenge or this 10-day reset and you will be well on your way to losing weight, eating nutrient-dense and still producing lots of milk.
+If you aren’t sure how to eat nutrient-dense, grab this FREE 14-day, clean eating challenge and you will be well on your way to losing weight, eating nutrient-dense and still producing lots of milk.

 Many people try to follow some sort of rigid plan, that doesn’t allow them to listen to their bodies.
 If you aren’t hungry, don’t eat!
 In the morning, I’m not hungry because I usually don’t get a chance to eat a dinner until late at night.
 Focus on liquids in the morning and planning your day, rather than eating.
 You’ll find that if you don’t force yourself to eat, give your body the liquid (water, tea, coffee is okay if you’re doing caffeine) it needs to replenish itself from the fast.
 Remember, if you give your body enough liquid, it won’t tell you you’re “hungry” when you’re actually thirsty.

 You know when you start getting hungry, that’s when your body is telling you that your blood sugar is getting low.
 Don’t let yourself get too hungry, which leads to the next secret!

 Secret 2: Use Protein Shakes